 A legal framework requiring equal pay for equal work between men and women has been in place since 1970 yet there is still a significant gender pay gap: women who work full time in the public sector are paid on average 10 per cent less than men and that figure rises to 19.8 per cent in the private sector (GEO research).

-Voluntary Gender Equality Reporting (VGER) is an initiative set up by the Government and aimed at private sector and voluntary organisations employing around 150 people or more who would like to address issues of equality between men and women but are unsure about how to proceed.
+Voluntary Gender Equality Reporting (VGER) is an initiative set up by the Government in 2011 and aimed at private sector and voluntary organisations employing around 150 people or more who would like to address issues of equality between men and women but are unsure about how to proceed.

-Download Acas guidance on Voluntary Gender Equality Analysis and Reporting [264kb]
+Download Acas guidance on Voluntary Gender Equality Analysis and Reporting [264kb].

 The Equality Act 2010 requires public sector organisations to consider gender equality within their workplaces as part of the Equality Duty and to publish relevant gender equality data; this transparency is a driver to tackle gender inequality.
 Further transparency measures in the Act included making pay secrecy clauses in employment contracts unenforceable and protecting employees from victimisation if they seek to find out what other employees earn.